makerdao/setzer/README.md

   #max gas price in Wei
   export SETZER_MAX_GAS_PRICE=`seth --to-wei 26 gwei`

-  #spread between current price and last price update price in percentage
+  #spread between current price and last update price in percentage
   export SETZER_SPREAD=1

   #Seconds to wait between two price fetches
   export SETZER_INTERVAL_SECONDS=60

   #Seconds to wait for price update transaction to execute on blockchain
+  # before retrying with higher gas price
   export SETZER_WAIT_FOR_RESEND=90

-  #auto mode
+  #automatically update price if needed
+  # if set to 1 price will be auto updated if needed on the blockchain
+  # if set to '' (empty) price feed will update only if user enters 'y'
   export SETZER_AUTO=1

   #setzer can connect to multiple nodes listed here